Maritime Transport and Ports

 - Mooring buoy installation as mitigation

-Cross-reference: For seagrass and coral reef extent and condition, see TG-6.1 Coral Reef and TG-6.3 Seagrass.
+Cross-reference: See TG-6.1 Coral Reef and TG-6.3 Seagrass.

 3.5.4 Oil and Chemical Spills